British-Library-Technical-Services/Documentation/docs/transfer_processes/raspberry_pi_audio_capture.md

 <img src="{{ site.baseurl }}/assets/images/system_settings/3_raspberry_pi_usb.png">

 Prism's Verifile is compatible with USB mode and runs on the Pi using the [Wine](https://www.winehq.org) compatibility layer.
 Audio files should be verified in Verifile after each transfer to ensure they have no drop-outs.
-See [Section 2.
-Verfile](#2-verifile) for details.
+See [2.
+Prism Sound Verifile Checker](https://british-library-technical-services.github.io/Documentation/docs/transfer_processes/audio_capture_settings.html#2-prism-sound-verifile-checker) for details.

 ## 2. Reaper
 Cockos' Reaper is an affordable, fully-featured DAW that runs natively on Linux.

 ### 2.1.
 Capture Settings
-##### Hardware
+#### Hardware
 Open **Options > Preferences > Audio > Device** and set the following settings for the Titan:

 | Audio System | ALSA |